kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Not Using Transactions
 **Check Id:** 122 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Transaction+Usage)

-Transactions allow for database operations to be [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)).
+Transactions allow for database operations to be [atomic 🗗](https://en.wikipedia.org/wiki/Atomicity_(database_systems)){:target="_blank" rel="noopener"} (by Wikipedia).
 A group of related SQL commands that must all complete successfully or not at all and must be rolled back.

 If you are performing a funds transfer and updating multiple bank account tables with debiting one and crediting the other, they must all complete successfully or there will be an imbalance.